 Toxemia, Pre-Eclampsia, Eclampsia, & HELLP Syndrome are all very serious diagnoses that can happen to a woman in pregnancy.
 In general, these conditions are all varying degrees of the same problem, centered around high blood pressure in pregnancy.
 While we hope that you’ll never be faced with any of these diagnoses, it is helpful to understand what these conditions are and how they differ.

-Occurring in roughly 7% of pregnant women, this condition can vary in severity.
-The condition can begin as early as when the placenta begins to form, effecting first time mothers more frequently than those who have previously experienced pregnancy.
+Occurring in roughly seven percent of pregnant women, this condition can vary in severity.
+The condition can begin as early as when the placenta begins to form, effecting people who are pregnant for the first time more frequently than those who have previously experienced pregnancy.

 Symptoms include protein in the urine and bloating in the face, hands, or feet.
 With proper detection and an increase in rest, this condition can generally be controlled with little risk to the carrier or fetus.
 However, if left untreated, it can develop into pre-eclampsia.